-As part of the process toward normalization of diplomatic relations, the United States and Libyan Governments concluded an agreement on August 14, 2008, that included a provision for the settlement of U.S. nationals' claims against Libya arising out of certain terrorist incidents occurring prior to June 30, 2006.
-Claims Settlement Agreement Between the United States of America and the Great Socialist People's Libyan Arab Jamahiriya, U.S.-Libya, Aug.
-14, 2008, T.I.A.S.
-No. 08-814.
-The Agreement provided for a lump-sum payment of \$1.5 billion in settlement of all claims of U.S. nationals arising out of these incidents.
+On September 2, 2010, the Governments of the United States and Iraq concluded an agreement that included provisions for the settlement of claims of U.S. nationals who had been victims of the Saddam Hussein regime prior to October 7, 2004, as well as claims of U.S. servicemen injured in the 1987 attack on the U.S.S.
+Stark.
+Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq, Sept.
+2, 2010, T.I.A.S.
+No. 11-522.
+The Agreement provided for a lump-sum payment of \$400 million by Iraq in settlement of all claims of U.S. nationals that fell within the terms of the Agreement.